Paper Plate

-Santa is a good guy, even if your child is terrified of the Santa at the mall they may enjoy this craft.
+Santa is a good guy, even if your child is terrified of the Santa at the mall they may enjoy this Santa craft for kids .
 My son won’t get within 10 feet of the big guy but loved making this one!
-The cotton balls add some sensory discovery as well!
+The cotton balls add some sensory discovery as well.

 - Gather your materials.
 You will need a a small paper plate, 2 pieces of construction paper- one red and one white ( I used natural colored and it looks a little funny), some cotton balls, googly eyes, glue, scissors and a red pom pom.